bigtonito39/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+*ReactJS is a JavaScript library, it tries to resolve the problem of passing data changes directly to the DOM as this slows pages and therefore provides a bad user Experience.
+Instead it uses a virtual DOM to handle state changes, and only passes data that changes.
+Meaning that APPs will work way faster.

 - [ ] What does it mean to _think_ in react?

+*Is pretty much to think in react way to build big, fast and scalable apps using the following way: 1.
+First start by creating a component to mock start fetching and displaying the data.
+2. Break the functionality into different components 3.
+Once small components are created, then create a static version just to pass props and to render data to see if it’s working.
+4.Make sure we are using correct state from relevant component.
+5. Decide to which component state will live, or will have to go.
+6.Add tow way data flow if required (a good example of this is when you take users input and then renders info back, or simply when you do a two way data binding.

 - [ ] Describe state.

+*is where you store property values that belongs to the component, so that based on those values components knows what to render or how to behave.

 - [ ] Describe props.

+*Props are arguments passed into react components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+*A side effect is anything that affects something outside the scope of the function being executed.
+You sync effects by using useEffect.

 ## Project Set Up